faircloth-lab/phyluce/README.rst

 Users, of this code should be aware that we will or already have split portions of the code within this repository into separate repositories and/or packages for official distribution.
+Similarly, parts of the code within may already be part of existing, official repositories - we have put everything together here to provide a cohesive whole.

 We will make an attempt to list those repositories below: